sanjanachandrann/SkyScope---Weather-Dashboard/README.md

-# SkyScope---Weather-Dashboard
-A modern, responsive weather dashboard built with React that fetches and displays real-time weather data and 5-day forecasts with beautiful UI animations.
 # 🌤️ SkyScope - Weather Dashboard

 A modern, responsive weather dashboard built with React that fetches and displays real-time weather data and 5-day forecasts with beautiful UI animations.